-- Obtained favorable rulings for clients in proceedings before U.S. Customs and Border Protection (CBP), and in antidumping/countervailing duty investigations, administrative reviews, and sunset reviews before the U.S. Department of Commerce (DOC) and the U.S. International Trade Commission (USITC).
+- Obtained favorable rulings for clients in proceedings before U.S. Customs and Border Protection (CBP) regarding classification, origin, and applicability of special duties, and in antidumping/countervailing duty investigations, administrative reviews, and sunset reviews before the U.S. Department of Commerce (DOC) and the U.S. International Trade Commission (USITC).

 - Obtained exclusions from Section 301 tariffs on consumer electronics, specialty textiles, sporting goods, and hardware products.